kamontat/hacktoberfest-novel-2020/CONTRIBUTING.md

-Just write the sentence.
+Just write any sentences.
 Together will become a story.

-First come First serve auto merged.